 Section 409: Abandoned, Demolished, Burned or Collapsed Structures

 409.1 Within 18 months after any structure has been demolished, damaged by fire, or has collapsed, the owner shall repair, rebuild or replace the structure or shall remove all structural materials and fill any excavation remaining, to normal grade.
+See also Design Control Overlay demolition requirements.

-Section 410: Agricultural Buildings and / or Structures Not Exempted by Statute
+409.2 Nonconforming structures or uses within a Flood Hazard Area shall be considered abandoned where such structures or uses are discontinued for more than 12 months.Section 410: Agricultural Buildings and / or Structures Not Exempted by Statute

 410.1 These buildings shall be considered Accessory Uses and shall be subject Conditional Use review.